Stefan-Endres/shgo/docs/README.md

 Performance summary
 -----------------

-Both the SHGO and TGO algorithms only make use of function evaluations without requiring the derivatives of objective functions.
-This makes them applicable to black- box global optimisation problems.
-A recent review and experimental comparison of 22 derivative-free optimisation algorithms by Rios and Sahinidis (2013) concluded that global optimisation solvers solvers such as TOMLAB/MULTI-MIN, TOMLAB/GLCCLUSTER, MCS and TOMLAB/LGO perform better, on average, than other derivative-free solvers in terms of solution quality within 2500 function evaluations.
-Both the TOMLAB/GLC- CLUSTER and MCS Huyer and Neumaier (1999) implementations are based on the well-known DIRECT (DIviding RECTangle) algorithm Jones, Perttunen, and Stuckman (1993).
+The shgo algorithm only makes use of function evaluations without requiring the derivatives of objective functions.
+This makes it applicable to black- box global optimisation problems.
+A recent review and experimental comparison of 22 derivative-free optimisation algorithms by Rios and Sahinidis [4] concluded that global optimisation solvers solvers such as TOMLAB/MULTI-MIN, TOMLAB/GLCCLUSTER, MCS and TOMLAB/LGO perform better, on average, than other derivative-free solvers in terms of solution quality within 2500 function evaluations.
+Both the TOMLAB/GLC- CLUSTER and MCS Huyer and Neumaier (1999) implementations are based on the well-known DIRECT (DIviding RECTangle) algorithm Jones, Perttunen, and Stuckman [5].
 The DISIMPL (DIviding SIMPLices) algorithm was recently proposed by Paulavičius and Žilinskas (2014b).
 The experimental investigation in Paulavičius & Žilinskas (2014b) shows that the proposed simplicial algorithm gives very competitive results